top of page

 BRAZILIAN RHYTHM WORKSHOP

-Brazilian Rhythm Workshop is a platform created to help you in the path of learning how to play Brazilian music.
+Brazilian Rhythm Workshop is a project created to help you in the path of learning how to play Brazilian music.
 The goal is to provide you pratical instructions, concepts, and ideas that will improve your playing and understanding of Brazil's different music genres.

 Samuel Martinelli, creator of this platform, is a drummer based in NYC with a Master's Degree in Jazz Studies by City University of New York - Queens College.
 He has shared the stage and studio with great names in Brazilian music and jazz, names like Claudio Roditi, Alcione, Hendrik Meurkens, Marcus McLaurine, Ken Peplowski, Russell Malone, Kenia, Itaiguara Brandão, Helio Alves, to name a few.

-No matter if you are just starting or have been playing Brazilian music for some time, here you will find all the material and support to learn how to play freely and authentically - and it all starts with the rhythm.
+No matter if you are just starting or have been playing Brazilian music for some time, here you will find all the material and support to learn how to play freely and authentically -

 learn more about Samuel Martinelli